wrishel/util/README.md

 Files are not copied if they already exist and have the same modified date and size.

+### p1_p2_by_pct.pu

+Process the output from VOPS to tabulate the page 1 and page 2 ballots by precinct ID.

 ### dead

 Ignore these files.
 Someday I will get up the courage to deleting them.